sofuxro/work/README.md

 # [Claudiu Limban](http://sofuxro.elance.com)  - Senior Front-end Developer

+`I'm the best at what I do,
+Because I love what I do`

 I'm a web programmer with more than 6 years experience opened for a long term collaboration.

 I provide: